kevinrenskers/mixedcase.nl/content/about/index.md

 I was lead developer on multiple projects, where I had one or more junior developers in my team.
 Responsibilities included code reviews, deployments, testing and code refactoring.

-### Python / iOS developer, usability expert, Goldmund, Wyldebeast & Wunderliebe, Groningen
+### Python / iOS developer, Goldmund, Wyldebeast & Wunderliebe, Groningen
 #### september 2009 - may 2011 (1 year 9 months)
 After working with PHP for almost nine years, I made the switch to the programming language Python.
 At GW&W I started as Python webdeveloper and specialised myself in the Django webframework.
 Soon I also added usability testing to GW&W's list of services.